Top of the page

 A violent relationship puts you and your children at risk for injury and even death.
 Developing a plan will help provide for your safety and the safety of your children.

-After you have left, you may need to take extra measures to stay safe.
 Your local advocacy group can help you get in touch with legal and social services in your area.
 This group may also provide information on counselling and support groups that can help you recover emotionally from your abuse.

 Many women and men are reluctant to call police when they have been hurt.
 Victims fear that their partners will retaliate or that police officers will be insensitive and embarrass them, among other concerns.
 But many communities have made great progress in educating police officers and other people in the criminal justice system about domestic violence.